 Our Youth Pledge

-The Horniman Museum recognises the valuable contribution that young people make to the museum.
-It is committed to creating relevant and meaningful opportunities for young people, enabling them to take an active role in shaping what happens at the museum.
+The Horniman Museum recognises the valuable contribution that young people make to the Museum and Gardens.
+It is committed to creating relevant and meaningful opportunities for young people, enabling them to take an active role in shaping what happens at the Museum.